opendatasets1/UMD-OpenDataset/README.md

 # The Open Dataset Repository

 This is the Open Dataset Project Repository.
-Within this repository there are currently five user guides with links to their respective datasets available for public use.
+Within this repository there are user guides with links to their respective datasets available for public use.

 Each folder contains a .docx file (the Editable) and a .pdf file (the Preview)